-What you must pay when Services that are covered for you you get these services In Network: Urgently needed services Urgently needed services are provided to treat a non-emergency, 20% of the cost of unforeseen medical illness, injury, or condition that requires Medicare covered services immediate medical care.
-Urgently needed services may be (Up to \$65). furnished by network providers or by out-of-network providers Coinsurance is waived if when network providers are temporarily unavailable or admitted to the hospital inaccessible. within three (3) days of Cost sharing for necessary urgently needed services furnished visit. out-of-network is the same as for such services furnished innetwork.
-Urgent care is covered within the U. S 🍑 Vision care In Network: Covered services include: 20% of the cost of Outpatient physician services for the diagnosis and treatment Medicare covered services of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Services that are covered for you What you must pay when you get these services Vision care In Network: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Additional benefits One Routine Eye Exam every year You pay nothing for one Routine Eye Exam each year.
-Eyewear (lenses or eyeglasses (lenses & frames) Plan pays up to \$150 per year for eyewear.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+20% of the cost of Medicare covered services Additional benefits One Routine Eye Exam every year You pay nothing for one Routine Eye Exam each year. • Eyewear (lenses or eyeglasses (lenses & frames) You pay nothing for Eyewear up to \$150 total cost.
+You pay for any cost over the Plan maximum of \$150.
+Plan pays up to \$150 maximum per year for eyewear.

-What you must pay when Services that are covered for you you get these services In Network: There is no coinsurance, The plan covers the one-time "Welcome to Medicare" copayment, or deductible preventive visit.
-The visit includes a review of your health, as for the "Welcome to well as education and counseling about the preventive services Medicare" preventive visit. you need (including certain screenings and shots), and referrals for other care if needed.
+Services that are covered for you What you must pay when you get these services Welcome to Medicare" preventive visit In Network: The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.